-Pseudoangiomatous Stromal Hyperplasia (PASH)
+Pseudoangiomatous stromal hyperplasia (PASH)

-1. What is PASH (Pseudoangiomatous Stromal Hyperplasia)?
+1. What is PASH (pseudoangiomatous stromal hyperplasia)?

 PASH is a benign (not cancer) breast condition.
+It normally feels like a painless lump or thickening in the breast.

 PASH is diagnosed using a range of tests.
 These may include: